 Many times farmland owners turn to Professional Farm Management for a one time Consultation to help them determine appropriate transfers of their farm.
-Please contact Matt Gunderson, Assistant Vice President of Client Relations, at 1-800-346-2650 or email him at MGunderson@FarmersNational.com for more information.
+Please contact Matt Gunderson, Senior Vice President - Sales and Marketing, at 1-800-346-2650 or email him at MGunderson@FarmersNational.com for more information.

 I live 1,000 miles from my farm.
 Who can I trust to take care of it?